-All three of the above items are a part of the meat and potatoes portion of the IEP.
-It’s a huge concern for parents.
+Special Education Accommodations, Modifications and Supports/Services: All three of those are a huge concern for parents.
 I know this because it’s often one of the first sections you turn to when you are handed a new draft IEP.

 On most IEPs, you will find this section after the IEP goals section.
 On my document, it is listed as: SPECIAL EDUCATION / RELATED SERVICES / SUPPLEMENTARY AIDS AND SERVICES / PROGRAM MODIFICATIONS.

-This month, I will have several more blog posts and IEP podcasts coming out explaining the various sections of the IEP.
+This month, I will have several more blog posts and IEP podcasts coming out explaining the various components of the IEP.

 From IDEA: Supplementary aids and services means aids, services, and other supports that are provided in regular education classes, other education-related settings, and in extracurricular and nonacademic settings, to enable children with disabilities to be educated with non-disabled children to the maximum extent appropriate in accordance with §§300.114 through 300.116.

 Supplementary aids and services means aids, services and other supports to enable students with disabilities to be educated with non-disabled students to the maximum extent appropriate in the least restrictive environment.
 Examples include a note taker; assignment of paraprofessional staff (or a one-to-one teacher aide or assistant) or study guide outlines of key concepts.

 Program modifications may be used to describe a change in the curriculum or measurement of learning.
 A modification should not alter content knowledge.
 Instead, it creates a learning environment for that specific student.
 Modifying a curriculum means changing the core program by using a parallel curriculum that does not include all grade-level standards.
 It should be the same content and the same quality, it may not be the same quantity.